larsks/blog.oddbit.com-posts/2016-02-07-systemd-nspawn-for-fun-and-well-mostly-f.md

 - Allow us to spawn a `systemd-nspawn` container into a Raspberry Pi filesystem.

-When `systemd`-based system boots, the [systemd-binfmt][] service will automatically register configurations found in `/etc/binfmt.d` or `/usr/lib/binfmt.d`.
-You can set these up by hand, of course, but we're going to take the asy route and install the `qemu-user` package, which includes both the necessary `binfmt.d` configuration files as well as the associated emulators:
+When a `systemd`-based system boots, the [systemd-binfmt][] service (if it's enabled) will automatically register configurations found in `/etc/binfmt.d` or `/usr/lib/binfmt.d`.
+You can set these up by hand, of course, but we're going to take the easy route and install the `qemu-user` package, which includes both the necessary `binfmt.d` configuration files as well as the associated emulators:

     # dnf -y install qemu-user